-When a couple's asking you to spend money on airfare and hotel, they'll understand that you can't spend as much on their gift.
-Nevertheless, you should still get them something.
-If they're a couple you're willing to travel for, they're probably pretty important to you, so it's worth spend $50 to $100 on their gift.
+- You're attending a destination wedding: When a couple asks you to spend money on airfare and hotel for a destination wedding, they understand that you can't spend as much on their gift.
+Even if you're close to the couple, it's appropriate to spend $50 to $100 on their gift.

 - You're in the wedding party: From spending money on wedding attire to throwing showers and parties, your budget may be tapped.
 Your gift can be sentimental rather than pricey.
 Opt for a personal gift for the couple's home, such as a handmade quilt or artwork you've created.
 Band together with the rest of the bridal party for one large gift the couple has requested on their registry.